In re Ah Lung

 In re Ah Lung, 18 F. 28 (D.Cal.
-1883), was a case decided by the United States Circuit Court for the Districts of California on September 24, 1883, that challenged detention pursuant to the Chinese Exclusion Act.
+1883), was a case decided by the United States Circuit Court for the Northern District of California on September 24, 1883, that challenged detention pursuant to the Chinese Exclusion Act.

 Before the Court was the issue of whether the Chinese Exclusion Act's immigration restriction applied to a British subject born in Hong Kong.The Court ruled that "Chinese laborers" extended to encompass "all Chinese laborers, without regard to the country of which they may be subjects."

 Background

 In 1848, following the annexation of California, the State experienced an influx of immigration after the discovery of gold in Sutter's Mill.
-Although most migrants came from the United States' eastern states, this immigration movement notably included thousands of Chinese.

-Many Chinese migrants arrived as contract laborers in pursuit of gold, a journey known as "Gold Mountain" (Cantonese: Gāmsāan, 金山), but most were fleeing difficult economic and political circumstances.
+Although most gold miners came from the United States' eastern states, Chinese miners also moved to partake in the rush.
+Many Chinese migrants arrived as contract laborers in pursuit of gold, a journey known as "Gold Mountain" (Cantonese: Gāmsāan, 金山), seeking improved economic prospects compared to those present in China at that time.

 As gold became scarcer, Chinese immigrants settled in urban areas and filled low-wage positions, such as field laborers and laundromat operators.
-Nativist calls to exclude Chinese increased.
-In response, the California legislature passed a slew of Chinese-targeted laws, including the Foreign Miners' License Tax Act of 1852 and An Act to Discourage the Immigration to this State of Persons Who Cannot Become Citizens Thereof.
-The former imposed a monthly-collected fee on non-citizen miners, while the latter applied a landing tax that charged shipowners for each passenger who could not become a citizen.
-Since the first wave of Chinese immigrants did not and could not seek citizenship, they could do little to avoid these laws.
+Nativist calls to exclude Chinese immigrants increased.
+In response, the California legislature passed laws concerning Chinese immigrants, including the Foreign Miners' License Tax Act of 1852 and An Act to Discourage the Immigration to this State of Persons Who Cannot Become Citizens Thereof.
+The former imposed a monthly-collected fee on foreign miners, while the latter applied a landing tax that charged shipowners for each passenger who was a foreigner.